IrisBroadcast/irisbroadcast.github.io/README.md

 # THE SOFTWARE - IRIS

 The IRIS Broadcast Platform is a management software for live broadcast using ACIP-compatible codec equipment in a professional radio environment.
 A versatile and extensible solution based on many years of experience and thousands of hours of live radio produced.

+As a part of replacing the old ISDN contribution.
+The Audio Contribution over IP (ACIP) enabled us to use regular IP networks with SIP as signaling and RTP as transport.
+But we needed a system to keep track of all the codecs and our users would strugle to remember IP-addresses and different audio algoritms.
+How could we provide a phonebook and be sure to provide the right audio compression algoritm selection for each device, location and use-case.
+The goal was to maintain as high audio quality as possible.
+And making sure that the call would actually make it across the available network.
+This is what Codec Call Monitor + Discovery + Connect solves.
+Available devices in the SIP-server is accessable as an Active phonebook.
+By knowing the network segments you use, the phonebook recommends a human readable profile-name representing an Session Description Protocol "SDP".

 It's a software suite: